mahirox36/Negomi/README.md

 - Backup Servers, including all types of channels (excluding Forums for now), with their permissions in the same order.
 Roles with their permissions and colors.
 - Fun and Engaging Commands

-*Note: All features are customizable except the greeting image.*

 ## 🗺️ Roadmap:

 ### Version 0.8: